MicrosoftDocs/ATADocs/ATPDocs/security-assessment-unconstrained-kerberos.md

 ### Resource-based constrained delegation (RBCD)

 Review the sensitive users listed in the recommendations and remove them from the resource.
-For more information about configuring RBCD, see [Configure Kerberos constrained delegation (KCD) in Entra ID Domain Services](/azure/active-directory-domain-services/deploy-kcd).
+For more information about configuring RBCD, see [Configure Kerberos constrained delegation (KCD) in Microsoft Entra ID Domain Services](/azure/active-directory-domain-services/deploy-kcd).

 ## Next steps